lisandercuedari/regionsWebTask/README.md

 All the dependencies (regarding the frontend) should require only *npm install*.

-**If you have any problem with CSV Helper on your machine you can just install the latest version of it**
+**If you have any problem with the CSV Helper's version on your machine you can just install the latest version of it from NuGet**

 # Note
 Unfortunately the connectrion string for the database is hardcoded.